ngbrjyj/Study_Log/README.md

 ## Notice
 1. I am sincerely grateful for the countless valuable studies that have guided my learning.
 2. This is a personal study space and may contain inaccuracies, for which I kindly ask for your understanding.
+3. If you know me, please close this page right now, I’ll get too shy,,😅
 ## Contents
 | Title | Thesis | Keyword | ArXiv | Code | Accept | Study |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |